 Love it or List It Vancouver’s popularity can be attributed to the fun synergy and intelligent expertise of Jillian Harris and Todd Talbot, but it’s most successful because, well, who doesn’t love a new kitchen?!
 We invite you to explore the images and descriptions of some past episodes below, all featuring custom kitchen cabinets by Merit Kitchens.

 We want to help you fall back in love with your kitchen, too!
-Contact us today and an experienced designer will walk you through your kitchen cabinetry options or complete kitchen renovation project.
+Contact us today and an experienced designer will walk you through your kitchen cabinet options or complete kitchen and bathroom renovation project.

 Old homes can come with plenty of charm, but often feature spaces that lack modern-day functionality.
 Jane, David and their two teens moved to be closer to nature, but ended up buying a home that was expensive and needed a lot work – especially in the kitchen.
 Jillian to the rescue.